 Maricopa County, AZ, includes a highly urbanized core (the Phoenix metro area), scattered suburban development, and rural areas.
 The County has established a goal of creating a complete and accessible active transportation network that connects people of all ages and abilities to destinations across the county while providing fun, healthy, and convenient transportation options.
 Achieving this goal requires improving connectivity across jurisdictions and boundaries, and implementing safe and lower stress bicycle and pedestrian facilities within a limited funding environment.

-Kittelson applied a 3-tiered evaluation approach to identify needs and opportunities in which investment in bicycle and pedestrian improvements would result in non-auto transportation use for shorter trips.
+Kittelson applied a three-tiered evaluation approach to identify needs and opportunities in which investment in bicycle and pedestrian improvements would result in non-auto transportation use for shorter trips.

 Prioritizing Projects for a Bikeable Phoenix

-Potential improvements were identified for eight active transportation focus areas.
-These improvements ranged from designating bicycle routes, to adding or enhancing bicycle lanes and multi-use trails, to constructing bridges over canals.
-In addition to a prioritized list of improvements, policies for accelerating implementation were developed.
+The project team identified potential improvements for eight active transportation focus areas.
+These improvements included designating bicycle routes, adding or enhancing bicycle lanes and multi-use trails, and constructing bridges over canals.
+In addition to providing a prioritized list of improvements, we also developed policies for accelerating implementation.